FFXIVPocketGuide/DevFFXIVPocketGuide/_posts/shb/2020-02-08-5-holminster-switch.md

   - attacks:
       - dutyActions: []
         notes:
-          - >-
-            Healers should keep an eye out for this attack and heal everyone up as needed.
+          - note: "Healers should keep an eye out for this attack and heal everyone up as needed."
         phases:
           - 1
         roles: